kubermatic/kubermatic/docs/proposals/whitelisted-registries.md

 The current OPA integration in KKP allows for the creation of any kind of OPA policies.
 But we would like to make it more user-friendly and accessible for users then just making them learn REGO or look for a solution online.
-One of the more useful policies that could be enforced is the enforcement for whitelisted registries in all user clusters.
+One of the more useful policies that could be enforced is the enforcement for allowed registries in all user clusters.

 ## Overview